dalynsw/bustake-site/docs/language.md

 ### play_ivr

-Play the IVR message and wait to gather the dtmf inputs.
+Play the IVR object and wait to gather the dtmf inputs or the recognized `speech phrase` .
+Please see the built-in objects.

 ```play_ivr